ART.46 GRADING/SCORING METHOD

 NOTE: If you are thrown to the front of the stage and accidentally fall from it, it will be counted as a fault to the All Dance International Regulations.
 Each item will be counted individually.

-All Dance International sanctions choreographies that present musical tracks containing offensive words, messages of violence or discrimination.
+All Dance International sanctions choreographies that present musical tracks containing offensive words, messages of violence, or discrimination and/or sexual language or context.

 NOTE: Each time the word is repeated, it will be counted individually.
 If you have questions about the content of the music track, you can send it to your local All Dance International representative, who will review and report if it is suitable for the championship.